 Submitting Your Thesis Workshop

-We highly recommend a related and complementary workshop: Submitting Your Thesis, presented by Graduate and PostGraduate Studies.
+We highly recommend a related workshop: Submitting Your Thesis, presented by Graduate and PostGraduate Studies.
 Check the G+PS event calendar for dates and times.